-- Announcement over the PA System and/or Car horn or bell ringing continuously.
+- Announcement over the radio, building phones, and/or Car horn or bell ringing continuously.
 Admin Team will ring bell or honk a car horn continuously to warn groups if a storm is reaching dangerous extremes.
 If you hear thunder or see lightning, please take shelter immediately. - Waterfront and A-Team activities cannot be held when there is thunder.
 Activities can resume after 30 minutes without thunder.
 Groups will shelter in place if it is safe to do so. - Move to the closest building.
-This may mean any one of the three waterfront buildings, the Boathouse, the CF Cabin, or the Silver Birch Lodge if your group is down the hill, or any building close to where you are, even if it is not your own. - Hillside Cabins and Cabin Circle stay in the building you are in.
-In the event of a storm when already in the Social Hall, then stay there. - All available Staff will report to Social Hall to assist Resource and A-Team with leading songs and playing games to entertain and distract the Campers.
-Staff may not leave unless directed by a Director. - Stay out of the kitchen & dish room too much metal there! - Stay out of the shower and away from water. - Unplug Computers and modems - Phones should be used for emergency contact, or to briefly ensure Conferences stay in winterized building for duration of weather hazard. - When storm has passed the Admin Team will make the decision to let people leave buildings.
-Program Director, Director, or Director on Duty will be making the call, listening to weather channel on Radio and Weather Radio alert in summer office and Nurse's office. - If storm hits at night and/or there is a lot of wind - Stay in the building you are in until you hear no thunder for 30 minutes.
+This may mean any one of the three waterfront buildings (the Boathouse, the CF Cabin, or the Silver Birch Lodge) if your group is down the hill, or any building close to where you are, even if it is not your own. - Hillside Cabins and Cabin Circle stay in the building you are in.
+In the event of a storm when already in the Social Hall, then stay there. - All available Staff will report to Social Hall to assist with leading songs and playing games to entertain and distract the Campers.
+Staff may not leave unless directed by a Director. - Stay out of the kitchen & dish room - Stay out of the shower and away from water. - Phones should be used for emergency contact, or to briefly ensure everyone stays inside for duration of weather hazard. - When storm has passed, the Admin Team will make the decision to let people leave buildings.
+Program Director, Director, or Director on Duty will be making the call. - If storm hits at night and/or there is a lot of wind - Stay in the building you are in until you hear no thunder for 30 minutes.